trishume/sympy-wiki-with-svn/GSoC-2011-Ideas.md

 ## Potential Mentors

 If you are willing to mentor, please add yourself here.
 I also need your link_id (go to [[http://www.google-melange.com/]] and sign in at the top.
 Your link_id will be at the top of the page) so I can add you as a mentor in Google's system.
-Note that you will need to accept the invitation once I invite you to become a mentor:
+Note that you will need to accept the invitation once I invite you to become a mentor.
+You can also apply to be a mentor on Google's site (see [this page](http://socghop.appspot.com/document/show/gsoc_program/google/gsoc2011/userguide#depth_mentapply)).
+Please add your name here either way:

 * Aaron Meurer (asmeurer)
 * Ondrej Certik <!-- Ondrej, I am assuming you are willing -Aaron --> (certik)